dubems/outbox-nestjs/README.md

 ### Context

-Outbox pattern gaurantees data consistency for services that, as part of a business process, needs to persist an entity and also publish and event/message to a broker.
+Outbox pattern guarantees data consistency for services that, as part of a business process, needs to persist an entity and also publish and event/message to a broker.

 To achieve this, the message is stored in the database as part of the transaction that updates the business entities.
-A separate process then sends the messages to the message broker
+A separate process then sends the messages to the message broker.
+This library implements this using the polling publisher pattern

 The message that is persisted in the database is called the `Outbox` entity which looks like below

+#### Outbox Entity

 ```typescript
 @Entity()